 Election inspectors may process absentee ballots at any time between the opening and closing hours of the polling place, except absentee certificate envelopes marked "To Be Rejected."
-"To Be Rejected" absentee certificate envelopes feature one or more of the following errors: no voter signature, no witness signature, no witness address, no witness printed name, both special voting deputies failed to sign, or no certification language.
+"To Be Rejected" absentee certificate envelopes feature one or more of the following errors: no voter signature, no witness signature, no witness address, both special voting deputies failed to sign, or no certification language.
+Set these aside and process them after 8 p.m. on Election Day to give the voter an opportunity to correct these errors.
 Wis.
-Stat. § 6.88(3)(b).
-Set these aside and process them after 8 p.m. on Election Day See also "Voter Correction of Incomplete Absentee Certificate Envelopes" on page 101 for further information.
+Stat. § 6.88(3).

 Absentee ballots may not be counted until after the polls close.